Help for Employees

 Secure Fax: (860) 486-5875

-A face-to-face vist is often most effective and the Ombuds Office offers a confidential place in which to meet.
+A face-to-face visit is often most effective and the Ombuds Office offers a confidential place in which to meet.
 The Ombuds is happy to schedule a meeting with you at a time that works best with your schedule.
 To protect people’s privacy, unscheduled or unannounced visits are discouraged.
-To arrange a meeting, please contact the office at (860) 486-5143.
+To arrange a meeting, please contact the office.

 Due to the confidential, neutral, informal and independent function of the Ombuds Office, communication with this office does not constitute notice to the University of Connecticut.